 Taka joined J A Kemp as an associate in 2019 having previously worked in private practice in Tokyo, Japan, and the UK.
-He qualified as a Japanese Patent Attorney in 2006.
+He qualified as a Japanese Patent Attorney in 2006 and as a European Patent Attorney in 2022.

 Taka studied Biochemistry at Hokkaido University for his undergraduate degree.
 Following this he completed a Master of Science in Human Molecular Genetics at Imperial College London.
 After completing his studies, Taka worked as a researcher at a biotech company.
 His research focussed on the generation of dopaminergic neurons from primate embryonic stem cells via genetic engineering, which led to several publications.